 - Increased Safety- CNG is considered safer than gasoline and diesel.

-- Energy Security- According to the U.S. Energy Information Agency over 24 trillion cubic feet (Tcf) of dry natural gas was produced in the United States in 2012.
-This represents over 90 percent of total domestic consumption whereas less than 50 percent of the U.S. petroleum is from domestic sources.
+- Energy Security- According to the U.S. Energy Information Agency over 90 percent of natural gas used comes from domestic sources compared to less than 50 percent of petroleum.

 For more information read the Natural Gas Vehicle Overview.

 Natural gas vehicle offerings from original equipment manufacturers have expanded from Honda’s Civic to pickups and vans from Chrysler, Ford, and General Motors.
 Popular heavy duty applications for CNG include refuse, transit and school buses.
 LNG is moving into the long haul truck market.
 Many light and heavy duty vehicles can be up-fitted to operate on CNG by companies that have received certification by the U.S. EPA.